kg583/TIGHT/README.md

 	* Returns the out-degree if the graph is directed and the total degree otherwise
 * `DEL`: Deletes the edge `Ans` from the graph; does nothing if the edge does not exist
   	* Returns `E` if the edge exists and zero otherwise
+* `DFS`: Performs a depth-first search of the graph beginning at the vertex `Ans`
+* `ES`: Lists the edges adjacent to the vertex `Ans` sorted by edge weight
+	* Returns the adjacent edges if any exist
 * `EXT`: Extracts the imported graph named in `Ans` to `|LE` and sets the graphs characteristics
 	* Truncates `Ans` to at most five characters
 	* Returns `V` in all cases